m4dz/alfred-firefox-profile-launcher/README.md

 Call
 ----

 To call the workflow, use the `fox` keyword.
 It will show you all available profiles.
 Simply select the one that you want and it will launch Firefox with this profile selected.
+The keyword trigger accept filtering, so you can continue to type a partial for your desired profile name to refine the choices.

 You can run as many instance as you want of Firefox, as long as each one use a separate profile.